fabricetriboix/flloc/README.md

 corruptions, where the code writes into memory outside what has been allocated.
 You can set it to 0 to disable this feature (default is 1024).

+Flloc uses macros to redefine `malloc()` & co.
+There are multiple reasons for doing this instead of using hooks or overriding weak `malloc()` & co symbols:
+ - To keep it simple
+ - To check flloc itself for memory leaks
+ - To ignore memory leaks occuring outside your code, or even to pinpoint accurately which part of your code should be checked

 No warranties